Gwacheon: Home stay

-Gwacheon city operates a home stay program for foreigners.
+Gwacheon operates a home stay program for foreigners.
 The city sponsors this program and residents of the city host foreigners living in Korea who want to spend a night in a traditional Korean home.
 The program helps foreigners understand Korean culture and lifestyle.

 Government

 The headquarters of the Ministry of Justice is in Building #1 of the Gwacheon Government Complex in Gwacheon.
 The Korea Correctional Service, an agency of the MOJ, is in this building.

-The headquarters of the Ministry of Science, ICT and Future Planning are in Building #4 of the Gwacheon Government Complex.
+The headquarters of the Ministry of Science, ICT and Future Planning was previously headquartered in Building #4 of the Gwacheon Government Complex.

 Several government ministries and agencies formerly residing in Gwacheon are now located in Sejong City.
 The Ministry of Land, Transport and Maritime Affairs (MLTM, now the Ministry of Land, Infrastructure and Transport or MOLIT) was previously headquartered in the fourth building of the Gwacheon Government Complex, in Gwacheon.
 Ministry for Food, Agriculture, Forestry and Fisheries (now succeeded by the Ministry of Agriculture, Food and Rural Affairs) also formerly had its headquarters in the Gwacheon Government Complex.
 Previously the Ministry of Environment had its headquarters in Gwacheon.
 The Ministry of Strategy and Finance previously had its headquarters in Government Complex II.
 The Ministry of Trade, Industry and Energy (MOTIE), previously known as the Ministry of Knowledge Economy (MKE) and the Ministry of Commerce, Industry and Energy (MOCIE), was previously located in the government complex in Gwacheon.
 The Ministry of Employment and Labor (MOEL), previously the Ministry of Labor, was located in Buildings 1 and 3 of the Government Complex II.